 Old Jewish Cemetery

 One of the most famous images of Prague’s Jewish quarter is that of the tangled, overgrown tombs of its Old Jewish Cemetery.
-This is one of the most important sites of Prague’s surviving Jewish heritage, where many anonymous people rub shoulders with some of the most famous figures in the city’s Jewish community.
+According to the travel magazine National Geographic, it is one of the ten most fascinating cemeteries in the world.

 Prague’s Old Jewish Cemetery is one of the oldest Jewish necropolises in Europe, dating back to the first half of the 15th century.
 The oldest surviving stele, which dates back to 1439 and is extremely bare, marks the grave of the poet and great scholar Abigdor Karo.
 The last burial in the cemetery took place in 1787, before Joseph II’s imperial decree banning burials in the town centre.